“Der Reich-Ranicki des jazz” Die Welt

 On 4th October 2005, Is Jazz Dead (Or Has It Moved to a New Address)? was published in the USA, prompting pianist, critic and acclaimed author of The History of Jazz and former editor of the jazz.com website, Ted Gioia to claim the author “may be the most perceptive critic writing about jazz today.”
 Jazz Times, then the biggest circulation American jazz magazine, included an unprecedented three reviews of the book in one issue.

 Is Jazz Dead (Or Has It Moved to a New Address)? has appeared on the recommended reading list of countless colleges and universities offering degree courses in jazz in the United Kingdom, Europe and in the USA such as Duke University; the Center for Humanities at Washington University in St.Louis; The Manhattan New School; the Conservatorium van Amsterdam and many, many more.
-It has been cited in countless dissertations on contemporary jazz at degree and doctoral level and was the inspiration behind a Fulbright Scholarship.
+It has been cited in countless dissertations on contemporary jazz at degree and doctoral level, quoted in over one hundred published academic papers on jazz and was the inspiration behind a Fulbright Scholarship,

-In 2007, Is Jazz Dead (Or Has It Moved to a New Address)? inspired a European jazz strand at the North Sea Jazz Festival in Rotterdam, one of Europe’s premier jazz festivals, where Stuart Nicholson was invited to conduct a clinic on the Globalisation of Jazz as part of the festival programme in the Volga room.
+In July 2007, Is Jazz Dead (Or Has It Moved to a New Address)? inspired a specific European jazz strand at the North Sea Jazz Festival in Rotterdam, one of Europe’s premier jazz festivals where Stuart Nicholson was invited to conduct a clinic on the Globalisation of Jazz as part of the festival programme in the Volga room.

 In 2010, the theme Is Jazz Dead (Or Has It Moved to a New Address)? was adopted by the Portland Jazz Festival in Oregon, one of North America’s leading jazz festivals, held between 22 – 28 February.
 The festival’s publicity said, “This year’s festival theme, Is Jazz Dead (Or Has It Moved to a New Address)?, shares the title of British jazz writer Stuart Nicholson’s critically acclaimed book on the contemporary state of jazz.”